continuationlabs/insync/README.md

   it has completed with an error (which can be `null`) and a transformed item.
 * `callback(err, results)` - A callback which is called when all `iterator` calls have finished, or an error occurs.
 The result is an array of the transformed items from the original `arr`.
+Optional.

 __Example__